Classical spin liquids from frustrated Ising models in hyperbolic space

 Antiferromagnetic Ising models on frustrated lattices can realize classical spin liquids, with highly degenerate ground states and, possibly, fractionalized excitations and emergent gauge fields.
 Motivated by the recent interest in many-body system in negatively curved space, we study hyperbolic frustrated Ising models.
 Specifically, we consider nearest-neighbor Ising models on tesselations with odd-length loops in two-dimensional hyperbolic space.
 For finite systems with open boundaries we determine the ground-state degeneracy exactly, and we perform extensive finite-temperature Monte-Carlo simulations to obtain thermodynamic data as well as correlation functions.
 We show that the shape of the boundary, constituting an extensive part of the system, can be used to control low-energy states: Depending on the boundary, we find ordered or disordered ground states.
 Our results demonstrate how geometric frustration acts in curved space to produce classical spin liquids.

 The behavior of many-body systems is crucially influenced by symmetry and geometry of the underlying real-space lattice, with band degeneracies, band topology, as well as frustration and related interference effects being key examples.
 Interest in recent years has extended to lattices embedded in curved space, hyperbolic space in particular, for a number of reasons: First, many condensed-matter paradigms established for Euclidean flat space are substantially modified in hyperbolic space, for instance band theory \cite{maciejko21,chen22,boettcher22} and critical behavior \cite{callan90,mnasri15,breuckmann20}.
-Second, the holographic principle as realized by the AdS/CFT correspondence postulates a connection between interacting quantum field theories and gravity theories in higher dimensions \cite{witten98,maldacena99,gubser98}, and lattice-regularized gravity theories lead to statistical-mechanics models on hyperbolic lattices \cite{axenidis14,brower21,basteiro22,dey24,erdmenger25}.
+Second, the holographic principle as realized by the AdS/CFT correspondence postulates a connection between interacting quantum field theories and gravity theories in higher dimensions \cite{witten98,maldacena99,gubser98}.
+As a generalization, it has also been postulated that gravity theories discretized on hyperbolic tilings of two-dimensional hyperbolic space are dual to spin chains at the boundary \cite{axenidis14,brower21,basteiro22,dey24,erdmenger25}, a program known as `discrete holography'.
 Third, hyperbolic systems have been discussed in quantum information theory as candidates to efficiently encode qubits using toric code \cite{breuckmann17}.

 This paper is concerned with lattice models of interacting local moments in hyperbolic space.
 Defining such models has multiple aspects which differ from flat space: (i) The lattice geometry is dictated by the possibilities to discretize curved space in a periodic manner: This leads to distinct hyperbolic tilings \cite{mosseri82} leading to distinct lattice geometries. (ii) Boundaries and boundary conditions can influence bulk properties even in the large-system limit. (iii) The form of magnetic interactions can be influenced by the curvature of the underlying space; this aspect appears particularly relevant for vectorial (as opposed to Ising-type) local moments \cite{baek09}.